On this page:

 How To Use 3rd World Farmer In Class

 If you are a teacher or educator interested in using 3rd World Farmer in class, you’ve come to the right place.
-In this how-to, we’ll go over all the steps required to prepare, realize and complete the activity.
+On this page, we’ll go over all the steps required to prepare, realize and complete the activity.

-We’ve also gathered a lot of existing lesson plans from other teacher, which we hope can inspire your own efforts to tailor the activity to your specific class, course, or teaching situation.
+We’ve also gathered a lot of existing lesson plans from other teachers, which we hope can inspire your own efforts to tailor the activity to your specific class, course, or teaching situation.

 3rd World Farmer is available as an Adobe Flash-based online game, playable directly on our homepage.
 Depending on how you plan to use it in class, it will require:

 - Access to the internet domain 3rdworldfarmer.org from your school/educational institution.
 This may require that you contact tech staff for whitelisting of the domain, since many schools and workplaces block unknown domains by default.